TharindaDilshan/ballerina-dependabot-action/README.md

 | token        | Yes      | GitHub Access Token         |
 | file_path    | No       | Path to Ballerina.toml file |

-**Note** - File path is required if the Ballerina.toml file does not resides on the repository root.
+**Note** - File path is required if the Ballerina.toml file does not resides in the repository root.

 If Ballerina.toml resides in the `ballerina_project` directory, `file_path: ballerina_project/`.
 The trailing `/` is required if the file_path is specified explicitly.